Jennie-Techie/HR-Data-visualization-with-Power-BI/README.md

 | 3. | Financial Manager | To see at a glance our annual salaries | so that I can adjust our salary budget accordingly | A Power BI dashboard which allows the filtering of salaries by employees |
 | 4. | Hr Manager | To see how diverse our workforce is | so I can review our recruitment policies accordingly, in order to attract a more diverse workforce | A Power BI dashboard which shows the diversity of our team |

+### Data Source
+Data was gotten from 2 csv files titled 'Hr_data' and 'Demographic data'

+The data was then imported into Power BI using.

 ### Key Metrics
 * Annual Salaries